choria-io/go-backplane/README.md

 #### Authorization

 Authorization is supported by a simple allow all, allow readonly or insecure flags.
-The configuration above allows the user `sre.choria` to pause, resume and flip the service while the `1stline.choria` user can get info.
+The configuration above allows the user `sre.choria` to pause, resume, flip and shutdown plus all the read only actions while the `1stline.choria` user can get info and health checks.
 The strings supplied are treated as Regular Expressions.

-Authorization can be disabled with the following:
+Authorization can be disabled with the following, any user will be able to do anything now:

 ```yaml
 auth: